huggingface/diffusers/docs/source/en/using-diffusers/inpaint.md

   </div>
 </div>

 Image-to-image and inpainting are actually very similar tasks.
-Image-to-image takes an existing image and generates a new one that resembles it.
-Inpainting also takes an existing image, but it only transforms the image region defined by the mask and the rest of the image is unchanged.
-You can think of inpainting as a more precise tool for making changes and image-to-image has a broader scope for making more sweeping changes.
+Image-to-image generates a new image that resembles the existing provided image.
+Inpainting does the same thing, but it only transforms the image area defined by the mask and the rest of the image is unchanged.
+You can think of inpainting as a more precise tool for making specific changes and image-to-image has a broader scope for making more sweeping changes.

 ## Control image generation